 The other issue is whether or not the trade is "pointless."
 For instance, on average, every month Sweden imports 1305 metric tons of bottled water and exports 791 metric tons.
 Can this be justified?
 The main cost of this trade pattern is the additional transport costs - it would be cheaper for Sweden to consume its own water rather than ship it overseas and import other water.
 However, this cost can be offset by two factors.
 The first is that competition is increased through imports.
 This will lead to lower prices.
 Existing consumers of bottled water pay less.
 Because prices fall, more bottles are sold as consumption rises.
-The second benefit is that the variety of products available increases.
 If consumers value variety, this will also boost welfare.
 If the competition and variety effects are large enough, they can offset the higher transport costs.